 Sea and sand, that’s pretty much it!
-We went on a snorkeling trip organised by the hotel, that stopped off at two snorkeling points and finished off with a lunch at Gili Air.
+We went on a snorkelling trip organised by the hotel, that stopped off at two snorkelling points and finished off with a lunch at Gili Air.
 With reef shoes even kids can snorkel off the beach on the Western and Northern beaches, but the sealife was better at the spots further out.

 Bicycle rental places dot the roads, and we had a great time with bikes with a cushioned back seat perfect for kids.
 We did not realise that cycling after sunset on those bumpy sand tracks was a bit of an extreme sports – do bring a torch or a head lamp!

 The distances are quite long for little feet in the heat, and the horse carts may be difficult to get in to the more remote locations – the bike gives you more freedom to get home for bedtime.
 We saw quite a few push chairs, but I would only bring one along if it’s suitable for rougher terrains than KL malls.

 We visited the small turtle hatchery on the main street, but it’s just a few pools with baby turtles – apparently they do release them into the sea on certain nights.